 Purchased electricity is the College's only source of Scope 2 emissions.
-Scope 2 emissions have remained largely stagnant.
-In FY2020, it is likely that electricity use from new construction (i.e. Singer Hall) counteracted the decreased use of buildings due to COVID-19.
-Given this, electricity usage will rise when buildings return to full capacity.
+Scope 2 emissions have remained consistent year over year.
+In FY2020, it is likely that electricity use from new construction (i.e. Singer Hall) counteracted the decreased use of buildings due to COVID-19 and ongoing improvements in energy efficiency.
+Given this, electricity usage will rise when buildings return to full capacity, and will likely increase due to increased ventilation demands as a result of COVID-19.